You could be KILLING any chance of selling your book by overpricing it.

 However, when new authors set their regular selling price too high, potential customers will simply click away.
 Your new book will fade into obscurity and never get the traction it needs in order to sell steadily over the coming years.

 What’s too high?

-Though I’ve been know to be wrong at times, I think that for a first time author anywhere from $5.00 and up is too high.
-This of course assumes you have no reputation to launch your book from.
-For example, if you are a respected blogger with multiple-thousands of loyal followers, your new non-fiction book could sell well at $7.99.
-If you are Julia Roberts giving her first novel a push, you’ll probably be able to price at $5.99 or more.
+Though I’ve been known to be wrong at times, I think that for a first time author anywhere from $6.00 and up is too high.
+This of course assumes you are an unknown author and have no “other” reputation to launch your book with.
+For example, if you are a respected blogger with multiple-thousands of loyal followers, your new non-fiction book could sell well at $8.99.
+If you are Julia Roberts giving her first novel a push, you’ll probably be able to price at $10.99 or more.
 Of course, the first rush of reviews could fuel sales — or not!

 I know exactly WHY authors over price.
 They’ve just spent six months to three years writing their about to be best selling novel.
 They’ve suffered over it.
 Draft after draft after draft.
 They may have spent a bit, or a boat load of money on it— coaching, book cover design, critiques, editing, formatting, how-to courses and more.

 Writing a book is a speculative venture, but in the end … after all that work and money, authors think they DESERVE to be able to sell their book for $8.49 or more.